Updated April 8, 2026

 11. Emergency toilet paper

-12. Packing organizers
+12. Packing organisers

 13. Empty storage containers

-A contact lens case is great for products where a little goes a long way, or to store rings or small earrings.
-Cut the case into two separate containers and they’ll squeeze nicely into a corner of your 3-1-1 bag or comfort pack.
-Tic Tac® containers have a small opening so they’re useful for contents such as spices or soap powder.
+A contact lens case is perfect for products where a little goes a long way, or to store rings or small earrings.
+Cut the case into two separate containers and they’ll squeeze nicely into a corner of your ‘liquids bag’ or comfort pack.
+Tic Tac® containers have a small opening so they might be useful for spices or soap powder.
 A tinted prescription bottle filters out the UV light that degrades most medication.
-Therefore, one with a wide mouth is useful as a very small first-aid kit.
-When hiking or camping, keep matches and a section of striking pad in an empty watertight container.
-For a solid striking surface, attach the striking pad to the inside of the lid.
+Therefore, one with a wide mouth could be used as a small first-aid kit.

 14. Secure zippers on bags